argoproj/argo-rollouts/docs/features/analysis.md

 ### Dry-Run Rollouts

 If a rollout wants to dry run its analysis, it simply needs to specify the `dryRun` field to its `analysis` stanza.
-If a rollout wants to dry run its analysis, it simply needs to specify the `dryRun` field to its `analysis` stanza.
 In the following example, all the metrics from `random-fail` and `always-pass` get merged and executed in the dry-run mode.

 ```yaml hl_lines="9 10"